zio/zio/docs/about/coding_guidelines.md

 ### Understanding naming of parameters or values

-ZIO often but does not always uses the following naming conventions.
+ZIO code often uses the following naming conventions and you might be asked to change method parameters to follow this conventions.
 This guide can help you understand where the names come from.
-Naming expectations can be helpful in understanding the role of certain parameters without even glancing at its type when reading code, class or method signatures.
+Naming expectations can be helpful in understanding the role of certain parameters without even glancing at its type signature when reading code or class/method signatures.

 1. Partial functions have a shortened name `pf`;